-The world could come to an end in a lot of ways, but 1950s sci-fi was fond of making it end like a One-Act play.
+The world could come to an end in a lot of ways but 1950s sci-fi was fond of making it end like a One-Act play.
 Harry Belafonte’s personal project soon drops the spectre of annihilation to cozy up to a statement about race relations.
 Despite the fact that his co-star Inger Stevens likely had the courage to take the material way, way farther, the last man and woman on Earth don’t even share a kiss.
 Can’t offend those distributors in Alabama, by golly.
-The film’s amazingly realistic vision of NYC abandoned after an atomic gas attack is stunning in HD — the show hasn’t lost its appeal, even if it deserts its second theme in favor of a rifle-toting showdown between Belafonte and Mel Ferrer’s villainous third-wheel survivor.
+The film’s amazingly realistic vision of a NYC abandoned after an atomic gas attack is stunning in HD — the show hasn’t lost its appeal, even if it deserts its own themes in favor of a rifle-toting showdown between Belafonte and Mel Ferrer’s villainous third-wheel survivor.

 The World The Flesh and The Devil